Compliance

 Major Initiatives

-Internal Control and Legal Compliance Inspections
+Compliance Inspections

 Compliance Violations

-Deficiencies under the High Pressure Gas Safety Act at ENEOS
+Deficiencies under the High Pressure Gas Safety Act at ENEOS Materials

 Compliance Training

 Strong awareness among all officers and employees is an important element in achieving thorough compliance.
-To this end, we issue ENEOS Group Philosophy cards and ENEOS Group Code of Conduct handbooks to all personnel and regularly provide compliance training for officers and employees.
+To this end, we issue ENEOS Group Philosophy cards and ENEOS Group Code of Conduct handbooks to all personnel and regularly provide compliance training for all officers and employees.

 We will continue to provide training based on select topics as part of our ongoing efforts to ensure thorough compliance.

-Compliance Training Conducted in Fiscal 2023 (Partial List)
+Compliance Training Conducted in Fiscal 2024 (Partial List)

-- Anti-monopoly law training for sales departments
+- Training on competition law for sales departments

-- Compliance awareness training for officers (human rights and compliance training, mandatory participation in compliance training for employees)
+- Compliance awareness training for officers

 Establishment and Operation of Whistleblower Systems